greiginsydney/Intervalometerator/README.md

 # Where to next?

 Check out these documents for more information:
 * [Design Decisions](DESIGNDECISIONS.md).
-This provides a more detailed explanation about some of the design decisions and compromises.
+This provides a detailed explanation of some of the design decisions and compromises.
 * [Shopping list](SHOPPINGLIST.md).
 All the items you need to make this.
-* [Construction](CONSTRUCTION.md) Some images of the assembly of the Pelican case.
+* [Construction](CONSTRUCTION.md).
+Some images of the assembly of the Pelican case.
 * [Board assembly](BOARDASSEMBLY.md).
 Putting the PCB together.

 The Arduino's Sketch is in its own folder, and the Raspberry Pi's Python script and HTML pages can be found in their respective folders under RaspberryPi.